rjpower/quickcite/README.md

 ### Usage

-Add it to your Makefile:

-    paper.pdf: ...
+On the command line:

     quickcite -b paper.bib *.tex
-      ...

 Now add a reference in your paper: